Viburnum whitefly

 What is viburnum whitefly?

 Whiteflies are sap sucking true bugs (Hemiptera) in the family Aleyrodidae.
-The adults are typically white and fly up from host plants.
-There are around eight species found in Britain, some are restricted to a limited host range others are found indoors on a wide range of plants indoors.
+The adults are typically white and fly up from host plants when disturbed.
+There are around eight species found in Britain, some are restricted to a limited host range others are found indoors on a wide range of plants.

 Viburnum whitefly feeds on the underside of the leaves on Viburnum tinus and sometimes on strawberry trees, Arbutus spp.
 Often with no noticeable effect on the host plants health.
 This insect should not be confused with other species of whitefly such as glasshouse whitefly which rarely affects these plants or cabbage whitefly which is only found on brassicas.